juan-vrrl/juan-vrrl/README.md

 # Hi there! 👋 I'm Juan Verrel Tanuwijaya

 Welcome to my GitHub portfolio!
-I'm a Front End Web Developer on a journey to become a Fullstack Web Developer.
+I'm a Fullstack Web Developer.
 I'm passionate about creating interactive and engaging web experiences.
 Currently, I'm honing my skills in both frontend and backend technologies.

 ## About Me